paulsimroth/merkle-airdrop/README.md

 # Merkle Airdrop

 This repo is a project of an Airdrop using merkle proofs.
 This project is built using Foundry.
+This project consists of a contract `MerkleAirdrop.sol` which holds all logic for the Airdrop and `Token.sol` which is a simple Token for showing how this airdrop works.

 ## Foundry